rithikachowta08/opengl-lru-algorithm/README.md

 # opengl-lru-algorithm
-LRU algorithm with no. of page faults in OpenGL enjoy and do review!!
+LRU algorithm with no. of page faults in OpenGL.
+Enjoy and please do review!!